houd1018/CPS3320/README.md

-# CPS3320_Proj
+# CPS3320

-This repository is for 2022SP CPS3320 python project.
+This repository is for 2022SP CPS3320 python.

 ## group member
 Dazhou Hou(Howard)